ipscience/workspace/README.md

    - Once the CSV file is uploaded, the application will automatically read the file and generate graphs.
    - The graphs will be displayed on the web application.

+## Text Editor Functionality

+The web application now includes a text editor that allows users to input and edit text.

+### Instructions

+1. Use the text editor:
+   - The text editor is available on the main page of the application.
+   - You can input and edit text using the text editor.

 ### Example Code

 ```python